hmoorerg/The-Chef/README.md

-This is a website created to test out the framework React
+This is a website using a card layout created to test out the framework React

 Follows the principles of responsive web design by changing layout and size depending on display size